benfrankel/ch-analysis/README.md

 The enemy's deck is among the information that `battle` is able to extract.

+## Battle History

+The package `battle_history` can download a player's battle history from the meta site.
+It also provides functions to query the resulting data, and to calculate statistics from the data.

+The following queries are available:

+- All recorded battles between two players

 ## Extreme Deck Optimizer

 The package `optimize` receives a character archetype together with a list of card values as input, and finds the deck that maximizes total card value.
 In addition,